AqwamCreates/DataPredict/docs/API/Models/DoubleExpectedStateActionRewardStateActionNeuralNetworkV2.md

-# [API Reference](../../API.md) - [Models](../Models.md) - DoubleExpectedStateActionRewardStateActionNeuralNetworkV (Double Deep Expected SARSA V1)
+# [API Reference](../../API.md) - [Models](../Models.md) - DoubleExpectedStateActionRewardStateActionNeuralNetworkV2 (Double Deep Expected SARSA V2)

-DoubleExpectedStateActionRewardStateActionNeuralNetworkV1 is a neural network with reinforcement learning capabilities.
+DoubleExpectedStateActionRewardStateActionNeuralNetworkV2 is a neural network with reinforcement learning capabilities.
 It can predict any positive numbers of discrete values.

 ## Stored Model Parameters